Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Equality of the limiting speeds: proof of Lemma

-In order to show \eqref{e:lemma2}, we fix $i\in\NN$ and we let $\zeta$ be a non-negative $\mathcal{F}_{b_i}$-measurable random variable.
+In order to show \eqref{D:e:lemma2}, we fix $i\in\NN$ and we let $\zeta$ be a non-negative $\mathcal{F}_{\tau_i}$-measurable random variable.
 We have

-This concludes the proof of \eqref{e:lemma2}. \end{proof}
+This concludes the proof of \eqref{D:e:lemma2}. \end{proof}

 The third and last lemma that we will need links the events $\mathrm{Bar}_j$ and $\mathrm{Cross}_j$ that we studied in the first two lemmas, to the event $\mathrm{Del}_j$ that we are interested in.
-However, we first need to define a new event $\mathcal{G}$ of high probability that guarantees that particles do not go two fast to the right, so that they have a chance of getting delayed by traps.
-Let As usual, let $\hat{\CCC}$ be the set of cardinality $(2R+3)m_k^2$ such that We set
+However, we first need to define a new event $\mathcal{G}$ of high probability that guarantees that random walks do not go too fast to the right, so that they have a chance of getting delayed by traps.
+Let Note that